Solidarity Center: History

 The AFL-CIO established the Solidarity Center in 1997.
 The Solidarity Center was created through the consolidation of four labor institutes: the American Institute for Free Labor Development, the Asian-American Free Labor Institute, the African-American Labor Institute, and the Free Trade Union Institute.
-The pre-existing institutes were merged by John Sweeney shortly after he became president of the AFL–CIO.
+Harry Kamberis, a former member of the Asian-American Free Labor Institute, served as the organization's first director.